-- Trade name or mark or graphic that you can supply,
+- Have one (1x) trade name or mark or graphic that you want to protect and supply,

 - Can provide details of what type of product/s the trade mark will be associated with, then

-for our reduced fee of $585 $470 (Which includes ALL Government Statutory fees) we can submit your Trade Mark application for Australia within two (2x) business days.
+for our reduced fee of $875 $625, which includes ALL Government Statutory fees, we can submit your Trade Mark application for Australia within two (2x) business days.
 So why wait, buy this now by clicking on the Buy Now button below !

 Designs for products or graphic symbols can be registered so as to protect the distinctive outward appearance of a new product.
 Where a product’s ‘look’ gives it market share, e.g. in fashion, domestic appliances or furniture, protecting the design is essential for dealing with ‘copycats’.